 I hadn’t heard about Tolkien’s languages nor Esperanto when I created my first conlang.
 It was too childish and, unfortunately, I don’t keep any notebooks from that time.
 It was a mere Spanish-based language, where I used an invented alphabet for writing.

 I must surely have appeared too weird to my family, because conlanging is not a very common hobby, at least when I was a teenager.
 A sister of mine did find it curious and began to say that I was inventing “Angeliano”, which means “Ángel’s language” in Spanish.
 From that word I derived my first, and so far only, conlang: Aingeljã.

-My Aingeljã conlang was really born in 1992, after I had studied some Latin at high school and after my personal contact with other Romance languages, such as Catalan, Galician, French and Italian.
+My Aingeljã conlang was really born between 1992 and 1993, after I had studied some Latin at high school and after my personal contact with other Romance languages, such as Catalan, Galician, French and Italian.

 In 2002 I created the Aingeljã website, where I published my first version of the Aingeljã grammar, completely written in my conlang, and some vocabulary.
 I wrote some posts in several forums and I received some interest from the conlanging community, especially from Jan van Steenbergen, the creator of Wenedyk among other conlangs.
 I’m currently working on a refurbished version of the grammar, which I hope to publish very soon.

 Langmaker.com, the unfortunately disappeared web devoted to conlangs, established that Aingeljã ranked 118 in the list of most popular conlangs of 2005, among more than 1400 participants!

 Since 2014 I belong to the so-called Language Creation Society, which is a dream come true.

 I can’t imagine my life without conlanging.
 However it’s only a hobby.
 If you’d like to know what I do as a living, you can visit my professional website.